Barbarpotato/Coretify-X/README.md

 The .env file for Coretify defines critical environment variables to ensure secure and efficient functionality.
 It includes two JWT secrets—JWT_SECRET_ADMIN for admin-level actions like creating users or applications, and JWT_SECRET for authenticating regular users.
 Admin credentials (ADMIN_USERNAME and ADMIN_PASSWORD) provide access to administrative operations.
 Redis configurations (REDIS_HOST, REDIS_PASSWORD, REDIS_PORT) support caching and rate-limiting, while DATABASE_URL specifies the MySQL connection string for Coretify’s database, ensuring secure communication via SSL.
 This setup maintains a clear separation of privileges and integrates external services seamlessly for scalability and security.

 # Mysql Support
 Coretify currently supports MySQL as the database system.
 The database schema is managed using Prisma, which provides a structured and flexible way to interact with the database.
 You are free to modify and extend the database architecture as needed for your specific use case.
-The current architecture consists of three main models: User, Application, and UserApplication.
+The current architecture consists of four main models: User, Application, UserApplication and SignupKey
 ```prisma
 model User {
   id         Int      @id @default(autoincrement())